 Your vote is important.
-Whether or not you plan to attend the annual meeting, we hope you will vote as soon as possible.
-To vote your shares, you may use the enclosed proxy card, vote via the Internet or telephone or attend the special meeting and vote in person.
-On behalf of our board of directors, we urge you to complete, sign, date and return the enclosed proxy card, or vote via the Internet or telephone, even if you currently plan to attend the annual meeting.
-This will help to ensure your representation at the annual meeting.
+Whether or not you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
+To vote your shares, you may use the enclosed proxy card, vote via the Internet or telephone or attend the Annual Meeting and vote in person.
+On behalf of our board of directors, we urge you to complete, sign, date and return the enclosed proxy card, or vote via the Internet or telephone, even if you currently plan to attend the Annual Meeting.
+This will help to ensure your representation at the Annual Meeting.
 Please review the instructions on the proxy card regarding each of these voting options.

-Thank you for your ongoing support of and continued interest in Pizza Inn, Inc.
+Thank you for your ongoing support of and continued interest in RAVE Restaurant Group, Inc.